envoyproxy/ratelimit/README.md

 1. `REDIS_TLS` & `REDIS_PERSECOND_TLS`: set to `"true"` to enable a TLS connection for the specific connection type.
 1. `REDIS_AUTH` & `REDIS_PERSECOND_AUTH`: set to `"password"` to enable authentication to the redis host.

+## Redis type

+Ratelimit supports different types of redis deployments:

+1. Single instance (default): Talk to a single instance of redis, or a redis proxy (e.g. https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/other_protocols/redis)
+1. Sentinel: Talk to a redis deployment with sentinel instances (see https://redis.io/topics/sentinel)
+1. Cluster: Talk to a redis in cluster mode (see https://redis.io/topics/cluster-spec)

+The deployment type can be specified with the `REDIS_TYPE` / `REDIS_PERSECOND_TYPE` environment variables.
+Depending on the type defined, the `REDIS_URL` and `REDIS_PERSECOND_URL` are expected to have the following formats:

+1. "single": Depending on the socket type defined, either a single hostname:port pair or a unix domain socket reference.
+2. "sentinel": A comma separated list with the first string as the master name of the sentinel cluster followed by hostname:port pairs.
+The list size should be >= 2.
+The first item is the name of the master and the rest are the sentinels.
+3. "cluster": A comma separated list of hostname:port pairs with all the nodes in the cluster.

 ## Pipelining

 By default, for each request, ratelimit will pick up a connection from pool, wirte multiple redis commands in a single write then reads their responses in a single read.
 This reduces network delay.